Information to assist people who run theatres in controlling the risks to those working in the theatre or attending productions.

 There are legal duties on:

 Employers must ensure, so far as is reasonably practicable, the health, safety and welfare of their employees, while not exposing others to health and safety risks.
 As an employer, you must have systems in place to ensure that the risks presented by the work are assessed and either eliminated or controlled.
 There are a number of ways this can be done.
-Further help and information can be found in: Health and safety made simple.
+Further help and information can be found in: Health and safety basics for your business .

 Employees can expect their employers to take all reasonably practicable measures to ensure they can work without risk.
 Employees then have a duty to work carefully and co-operate with their employer to make sure both are complying with their respective legal duties.